 - 1 lb / 500g pork tenderloin , at room temperature

 - Salt and pepper

 - 1 tbsp olive oil

-- Lay the bacon next to each other on a cutting board, slightly overlapping (per photo below).
-The width of the bacon should be enough to wrap the length of the pork.
+- Lay out bacon: Lay the bacon strips vertically on a board, slightly overlapping (see photo in post).
+There should be enough bacon so when rolled will wrap the length of the pork.

 - Season the pork with salt and pepper.
-Tuck the thin end under so the length of the pork is roughly the same thickness.
+Tuck the thin end of the fillet under so the pork is roughly the same thickness from end to end.

-- Place pork on the arranged bacon at the end closest to you.
+- Wrap pork in bacon: Place pork on the arranged bacon at the end closest to you.
 Use a long knife to lift the bacon under the pork and roll the pork so the bacon wraps around the fillet.
 Finish with the bacon seam side down.